 Occupational science is the scientific study of human occupation related to the purposeful

 and meaningful activities that comprise everyday life experiences.
-Towson’s occupational
+TU’s occupational

-science doctoral program prepares you to undertake cutting-edge research and create
+science doctoral program prepares you to engage in the creation of knowledge regarding

-This program is designed for occupational therapists with a master’s degree or non-occupational
+This program is designed for occupational therapists with a master’s degree or select

-therapists with a master’s degree in a social science-related field and demonstrated
+non-occupational therapists with a master’s degree in a social science-related field.

-success in post-graduate education, research, and/or employment experiences that align
+Applicants must have demonstrated success in post-graduate education, research, and/or

 This doctoral program is designed for the working professional and offers the following: